-Our departmental facilities include a number of conference and seminar rooms, along with a Child Development Lab.
-We also have an Experimental Psychology Laboratory in the basement of the Billy Graham Center, in which animal learning studies, sensation/perception work, and human research (such as social or personality psychology) can take place in the Vautin Memorial Laboratory.
+Our facilities include a variety of labs, conference and seminar rooms, along with a Child Development Lab in Billy Graham Hall.
+We also have an Animal Research Laboratory in the Meyer Science Building.
+Sensation/perception work and human research (such as social or personality psychology) can take place in the Vautin Memorial Laboratory.

 - rodent modular and 8-arm radial mazes

 - animal housing facilities for over 100 rats